hopeVaughn/JS_algo_ds/easy/interview_questions/dynamic_programing/README.md

   Step into the time portal: Your journey starts by stepping into the time portal to begin visiting each day sequentially. (i.e., starting at the beginning of the array of prices).

 1. Identify the cheapest artifact: As you travel day-by-day (i.e., iterate through the array), you're continually on the lookout for the cheapest artifact you have encountered so far.
 This is your potential buying point, as buying the artifact at the lowest price will help maximize your profit.
-We can call this "min_price."
+We can call this "curMin."

 2. Consider the selling price: Each day, you also consider what your profit would be if you sold the artifact on this day (i.e., the current price minus the "min_price").
 This is your potential selling point.
 We can call this "profit."